Use Big Dipper to find North Star

 People are always asking how to find Polaris, the North Star.
 It’s easy!
-Drawing a line through the two outer stars of the bowl of the Big Dipper faithfully points to Polaris.
+If you can find the Big Dipper in the northern sky, you can find Polaris.

-At one time, sailors’ livelihoods and survival depended on their lucky stars – most especially, the pointer stars of the Big Dipper.
+At one time, sailors’ livelihoods and survival depended on these pointer stars of the Big Dipper.
+Many considered them their lucky stars.
 Scouts also learn to use the Big Dipper and Polaris to find the direction north.

-Polaris is not the brightest star in the sky, as is commonly believed.
-It is a moderately bright second-magnitude star, radiant enough to be fairly easily seen – even on a moonlit night.
-Polaris is the most stable bright star in the northern sky.
+Polaris isn’t the brightest star in the sky, as is commonly believed.
+It’s a moderately bright 2nd-magnitude star.
+But it’s bright enough to be easily seen in a dark sky.
 Unlike the other stars – which either rise in the east and set in the west, or else wheel in a circle around Polaris – the North Star appears fixed in the northern sky.